• Skip to primary navigation

 • Whisk together the eggs, sugar vanilla extract, vanilla bean seeds, cocoa powder and salt until smooth.
 Slowly add the chocolate cream mixture (in a slow drizzle) while whisking the mixture.
 Remove ⅓ of this mixture and set aside.
 Add the bread cubes to the remaining mixture and stir to coat.

-• Preheat the smoker to 350° F (using charcoal but no wood chips) or preheat the oven to 350 degrees F. Cover the bread pudding loosely with foil and bake for 30 minutes.
+• Preheat the smoker to 350°F (using charcoal but no wood chips) or preheat the oven to 350°F. Cover the bread pudding loosely with foil and bake for 30 minutes.
 Remove the foil and continue to bake for another 15 - 20 minutes.
 It will be done when a toothpick inserted is mostly dry, not wet, and the top is somewhat crisp.
-Allow to rest five minutes before serving.
+Allow to rest 5 minutes before serving.

 • Heat sugar in a medium saucepan over medium-low heat stirring constantly.
 When the sugar has melted, add the butter and stir constantly until combined.
-Cook one minute without stirring, then add the heavy cream.
+Cook 1 minute without stirring, then add the heavy cream.
 Stir to combine.
-Cook for one minute then remove from heat.
+Cook for 1 minute then remove from heat.
 Stir in the salt and allow to cool for a few minutes.
 Serve over hot bread pudding.

 Video